elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 > Note: For the integration package to be able to read and send audit events the event target must be configured to be Windows event log.

-### audit events
+### Audit events

-Enable to collect SQL Server audit events from the specified windows event log channel.
+Collects SQL Server audit events from the specified windows event log channel.

-### log
+### Log

 The SQL Server `log` contains user-defined events and certain system events you can use for troubleshooting.

 See: [View the SQL Server error log in SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/relational-databases/performance/view-the-sql-server-error-log-sql-server-management-studio?view=sql-server-ver16)

-### performance metrics
+### Performance metrics

 Collects the `performance` counter metrics.
 The dynamic counter feature provides flexibility to collect metrics by providing the counter as an input.
 This input can be a regular expression which will filter results based on pattern.
 For example, if %grant% is given as input, it will enable metrics collection for all of the counters with names like 'Memory Grants Pending', 'Active memory grants count' etc.
-MSSQL supports a limited set of regular expression, See [here] (https://learn.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ms187489(v=sql.105)?redirectedfrom=MSDN) for details.
+MSSQL supports a limited set of regular expressions, See [here] (https://learn.microsoft.com/en-us/previous-versions/sql/sql-server-2008-r2/ms187489(v=sql.105)?redirectedfrom=MSDN) for details.

-> Note: Dynamic counters will go through some basic ingest pipeline post-processing to make counter names in lower case and remove special characters and these fields will not have any static field mappings.
+> Note: Dynamic counters will go through some basic ingest pipeline post-processing to make counter names in lowercase and remove special characters and these fields will not have any static field mappings.

-The feature `merge_results` has been introduced in 8.4 beats which create a single event by combining the metrics together in a single event.
+The feature `merge_results` has been introduced in 8.4 beats which creates a single event by combining the metrics together in a single event.
 See [here](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-sql.html#_example_merge_multiple_queries_to_single_event) for details.

 See: [Instructions about each performance counter metrics](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-os-performance-counters-transact-sql?view=sql-server-ver15)

-### transaction_log metrics
+### Transaction log metrics

 Collects system level `transaction_log` metrics information for SQL Server instance.
-Metrics for user level databases can be collected by providing list of user dbs for which metrics is to be collected.
+Metrics for user-level databases can be collected by providing a list of user databases for which metrics are to be collected.

 See: [Instructions and the operations supported by transaction log](https://docs.microsoft.com/en-us/sql/relational-databases/logs/the-transaction-log-sql-server?view=sql-server-ver15)

 ### Password URL encoding

 When there are special characters in the password, pass the special characters by using URL encoding.

+### Fetch from all databases

+To simplify the process of fetching metrics from all databases on the server, you can enable the `fetch_from_all_databases` (boolean field) when configuring the integration.
+This field overrides manually entered database names in the `Databases` field and instead fetches the required `transaction_log` metrics from all databases, including system and user-defined databases.

+Keep in mind that this feature is set to `false` by default and needs to be manually set to `true` to be activated.

 ## Logs